puppetlabs/puppetlabs-websphere_application_server/docs/types/websphere_node.md

 Required.
 The full path to the profiles directory where the `dmgr_profile` can be found.
 The IBM default is `/opt/IBM/WebSphere/AppServer/profiles`

+##### `dmgr_host`

+The DMGR host to add this node to.

+This is required if you're exporting the node for a DMGR to collect.
+Otherwise, it's optional.

 ##### `user`